 - Not entirely free

-Windscribe is a free VPN software for Mac that offers 10 server locations.
+Windscribe is absolutely free for Mac and offers 10 VPN server locations with no hidden costs.
 Some of these servers support p2p activities and torrenting, but Windscribe is very unreliable for streaming.

 Windscribe works nicely with Mac 10.6.8, 10.9.5, all the way up to the latest 10.15.
 However, the 10 GB/month data might run out too soon, which is disappointing.
 But you can’t complain since it’s still a pretty good deal for free.